October 29, 2022

 “We’ve had so many years of war, and things were just beginning to settle down,” a jobless schoolteacher selling vegetables from a cart reportedly said to Washington Post journalists.
 “The conflict is past and no one has the right to violate our sovereignty” and, I’d add, still fragile peace.

 Assassinations of anyone’s untried sons and daughters represent an unlawful departure from our historic role in the United States as a champion of human rights.
-One haunting example reported in The New York Times involved an uncle who sat in a public cafe urging his nephew to abandon all ties to violence when a drone bomb sent to track his nephew killed both of them and everyone there.
+One haunting example reported in The New York Times involved an uncle who sat in a public cafe urging his nephew to abandon all ties to violence when a drone bomb that tracked his nephew killed both of them and everyone there.

 I thought of South Africa in 1962.
 What if that country’s white-imposed government had ruled to execute global peacemaker Nelson Mandela for his participation in what escalated into an armed struggle against apartheid?